satishbm045/cric-score/README.md

 To run this application

-Download all the file and run a commond "npm install" in node for application path for dependency file.
+Download all the file and run a commond "npm install" in node.

 To run the application use "npm start"